MyceliaNetwork/mycelia/README.md

 > Hazel: My best explanation is..
 When compiling the wasm target to `wasm32-wasi` the guest
 > program expects to find a bunch wasi resources in the table(?).
 The [build script](guests/function/Makefile) contains an `--adapt` argument which takes the `wasi_snapshot_preview1.reactor.wasm` and injects the correct links into the guest code.
 I think that is what [this](https://github.com/bytecodealliance/preview2-prototyping/blob/1af2a12699ea86449d3ba1f74b5df254f16faadc/crates/wasi-preview1-component-adapter/README.md?plain=1#L47) is expressing.
 Here is the generated output from a [working example](https://gist.github.com/SuddenlyHazel/bf0ce95f5753c70fd72cc0937066e569)

+## Resources

+1. The lifetime error you're seeing means you should think about using `async_trait`.
+Notice the name of the lifetime `async_trait` ;)
+2. Everything you wanted to know about [Resources](https://github.com/bytecodealliance/wasmtime/blob/432b5471ec4bf6d51173def284cd418be6849a49/crates/wasmtime/src/component/resources.rs#L281)

+### `Questions`
+1. Whats the lifetime behavior of resources??